rajeshwarn/iResign-1/README.md

+# Currently not working - for some reason NuGet doesn't like the packages I create.
+I'm working on it.

 # iResign
 ## What to do when $BIGCOMPANY enforces AllSigned via Group Policy
 This application will sign the ps1 files inside NuGet packages with a codesigning certificate, then repack them for use in a local package cache.